f5devcentral/f5-aci-integration-automation-ansible/Labs/NSOWorkflow/LabSteps.md

 ![](images/NSO-dm.png)

-Before procedding we are going to sync NSO to have the latest APIC and BIG-IP configuration.
+Before proceeding we are going to sync NSO to have the latest APIC and BIG-IP configuration.
 Select both the devices using the checkbox, click on the **running man icon** and click on **sync-from**

 ![](images/NSO-dm1.png)